 1967: Cindy Birdsong, formerly of Patti Labelle’s Bluebelles, was asked to fill in for Florence Ballard of The Supremes after Ballard missed a number of shows in New Orleans, Los Angeles, and Montreal.
 Birdsong became a permanent member a few months later.

-1968: “Tighten Up,” the debut single by Houston R&B vocal group Archie Bell & the Drells, entered the Billboard Hot 100 on its way to #1 seven weeks later.
+1968: “Tighten Up,” the debut single by Houston R&B vocal group Archie Bell & the Drells, entered the Billboard Hot 100 on its way to reaching #1 seven weeks later.

 1968: The Yardbirds, with Jimmy Page on guitar, were recorded live at the Anderson Theatre in New York City during their last American tour.
 The plan was to release the show as a live album but dissatisfied with the recording, the group objected to its release.
 Three years later, after Page had become famous as a member of Led Zeppelin, Epic Records released the Anderson Theatre recording as Live Yardbirds: Featuring Jimmy Page.
 Page took legal action against Epic, halting further distribution.
 In 2017, Page discovered the concert tapes in his personal archive and remixed them and released them, along with contemporaneous demos, as the double album Yardbirds ‘68.